Tulip-Dev/tulip/doc/user/workspace.rst

 Properties
 ----------

-This panel provides the list of properties which can be analysed, in the previous example, we choose the three shown in the following screenshot:
+This panel provides the list of properties which can be analyzed, in the previous example, we choose the three shown in the following screenshot:

 .. image:: _images/i_parallel_properties.png
     :width: 429

-You can specify whether you want to use the nodes or the edges, but also, you can sort the properties according to your taste and needs.
+You can specify whether you want to use nodes or edges, but also, you can sort the properties according to your needs.

 .. _workspace_parallel_draw: